-Q: What is the deadline for submitting a shareholder proposal or director nomination for the 2025 Annual Meeting?
+Q: What is the deadline for submitting a shareholder proposal or director nomination for the 2026 Annual Meeting?

-Shareholder proposals pursuant to SEC Rule 14a-8 for inclusion in Maravai's proxy statement and form of proxy for Maravai's Annual Meeting of Shareholders to be held in 2025 must be received by the Corporate Secretary at our principal executive offices at 10770 Wateridge Circle Suite 200, San Diego, California 92121 no later than the close of business on December 26, 2024.
-Shareholders wishing to make a director nomination or bring a proposal before the annual meeting to be held in 2025 (but not include it in Maravai's proxy materials) must provide written notice of such proposal to the Corporate Secretary at Maravai's principal executive offices no later than the close of business on February 22, 2025 and not earlier than the close of business on January 23, 2025, assuming the date of the 2025 Annual Meeting of Shareholders is no more than 30 days before or after the anniversary of this year's Annual Meeting.
-If that is not the case, Maravai will publicly release an updated time frame for shareholder proposals and director nominations.
-Any shareholder proposal or director nomination must comply with the requirements of Maravai's Amended and Restated Bylaws ("Bylaws") and be submitted in writing to the Secretary at Maravai's principal executive offices.
+Shareholder proposals pursuant to SEC Rule 14a-8 for inclusion in Maravai's proxy statement and form of proxy for our 2026 Annual Meeting of Shareholders must be received by the Corporate Secretary at our principal executive offices at 10770 Wateridge Circle Suite 200, San Diego, California 92121, no later than December 19, 2025.

+Shareholders wishing to make a director nomination or submit a proposal at our 2026 Annual Meeting of Shareholders (but not include it in Maravai's proxy materials for such meeting) must deliver written notice of such nomination or proposal to the Corporate Secretary at Maravai's principal executive offices no later than the close of business on February 21, 2026, and not earlier than the close of business on January 22, 2026, assuming the date of our 2026 Annual Meeting of Shareholders is no more than 30 days before or after the anniversary of this year's Annual Meeting.
+If that is not the case, then such written notice must be delivered by the later of the tenth day following the day on which Maravai publicly releases the date of our 2026 Annual Meeting of Shareholders or the date which is ninety days prior to the date of such meeting.
+Any such nomination or proposal must also comply with the requirements specified in Maravai's Amended and Restated Bylaws ("Bylaws").

-In addition to satisfying the requirements under our Bylaws, to comply with the universal proxy rules, shareholders who intend to solicit proxies in support of director nominees, other than Maravai's nominees, must provide written notice that sets forth all of the information required by Rule 14a-19 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), which written notice must be postmarked or transmitted electronically to the Corporate Secretary at our principal executive offices at 10770 Wateridge Circle Suite 200, San Diego, California 92121, no later than March 24, 2025.
-However, if the date of the 2025 Annual Meeting of Shareholders is changed by more than 30 days from May 23, 2025, then written notice must be provided by the later of the 60th day prior to the date of the 2025 Annual Meeting of Shareholders and the 10th day following the day on which public announcement of the date of the 2025 Annual Meeting of Shareholders is first made by us.
+In addition to satisfying the requirements under our Bylaws, to comply with the universal proxy rules, shareholders who intend to solicit proxies in support of director nominees, other than Maravai's nominees, must provide written notice that sets forth all of the information required by Rule 14a-19 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), which written notice must be postmarked or transmitted electronically to the Corporate Secretary at our principal executive offices at 10770 Wateridge Circle Suite 200, San Diego, California 92121, no later than March 23, 2026.
+However, if the date of our 2026 Annual Meeting of Shareholders is changed by more than 30 days from May 22, 2026, then written notice must be provided by the later of the 60th day prior to the date of our 2026 Annual Meeting of Shareholders is first made by us.